Breaking Down Muscle Recovery - Rest, Nutrition and Hydration

 Frequently Asked Questions

-1. How much rest between workouts for muscle recovery?
+1. How much rest is needed for muscle recovery?

 Aim for at least 1 full rest day between resistance training workouts for the same muscle groups to allow sufficient recovery.